clojit/clojit-c/Bytecode Spec.md

 The CALL instruction will set up the variable belt for the callee so that all parameters are in the right place.

+The RET instruction will copy the value in `var` into the designated slot for the caller.

     OP      A       B       C
     APPLY   var     var     -